IMF warns deeper financial turmoil would slam global growth

 The IMF raised its 2023 core inflation forecast to 5.1%, from a 4.5% prediction in January, saying it had yet to peak in many countries despite lower energy and food prices.

-"Our advice is for monetary policy to remain focused on bringing down inflation," IMF chief economist Pierre-Olivier Gourinchas told reporters.
+"Monetary policy needs to stay focused on price stability" to keep inflation expectations in check, IMF chief economist Pierre-Olivier Gourinchas told a news conference.

 In a Reuters interview, Gourinchas said central banks should not halt their fight against inflation because of financial stability risks, which look "very much contained."